alice-viola/ThreadPool/README.md

 This is useful when you have a lot of tasks in the pool queue and you want to process something without waiting the end of all others tasks.

-All these methods throws if try to do illegal operations, like close a group that don't exist.
+All these methods throws if you try to do illegal operations, like close a group that doesn't exist.

 ### Synchronization
 Thread pool has four methods that allow the synchronization of the threads in the pool